roncampbell/NICAR2019/Data analysis in R.md

 The blue line with the gray error shading shows the apparent relationship between Orange County's total and immigrant population by tract.
 In most tracts close to a quarter of all residents were born abroad, but the error grows wider as population grows.

 It's often useful to categorize data.
-We'll classify Orange County tracts by the percentage of immigrants each has.
-But first let's get a better handle on their immigrant share using R's quantile tool.
+We'll classify Orange County tracts by the percentage of immigrants each tract has.
+But before we do that, let's get a better handle on their immigrant share using R's quantile tool.
+The syntax is a bit tricky.
+We use the "c" operator, which stands for "concatenate" because we're throwing several numbers together.
+And we include the term "na.rm=T", short for "remove all NA values=TRUE", meaning "ignore every missing value in the data."

 > quantile(OC_Residents$ImmigrantPer, c(0.1, 0.25, 0.35, 0.5, 0.6, 0.75, 0.9, 0.95),na.rm=T)